bitfunk/gradle-plugins/CONTRIBUTING.md

 ### Develop

-Create a branch according to the following rules, work on your changes and create a pull-request.

-`main` must be always in releasable state.
+Create a branch according to the following rules, work on your changes and create a pull-request. `main` must be always in releasable state.

+1. Create a [fork][fork]
+2. Install git hooks `git config core.hooksPath .githooks`
+3. Create a feature [branch](#branch) following naming rules below
+4. Commit your changes as small atomic changesets with focus on readability
+5. Push your feature branch
+6. Create a pull-request against this [repo][repo]

 #### Branch